swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 `swift package` will be passed to `swift-package` verbatim.

-The current `--init`, `--fetch`, `--update`, and `--generate-xcodeproj` flags to `swift build` will subcommands of `swift package`.
+The current `--init`, `--fetch`, `--update`, and `--generate-xcodeproj` flags to `swift build` will become subcommands of `swift package`.
 The other flags to `swift build` actually do modify the build, and will remain as flags on the `build` subcommand.
 New functionality added to the package manager will be added as subcommands of `swift package` if they are appropriate as standalone commands, or as a flag modifying an existing subcommand,